Star Wars: Knights of the Old Republic (video game): Release

 When announced at E3 2001, Knights of the Old Republic was initially scheduled for a late 2002 release.
+An early demo was shown at E3 in 2002.
 In August 2002 it was announced on the game's forums that its release had been delayed: the Xbox version was to be released in spring 2003 and the PC version in summer 2003.
 A further delay was announced in January 2003, with both versions of the game expected to be released in fall 2003.
 Zeschuk attributed the delay to BioWare's focus on quality: "Our goal is to always deliver a top-notch gameplay experience, and sometimes it can be very difficult to excel in all areas.
 We keep working on tackling each individual issue until we feel we've accomplished something special."

-The Xbox version of Knights of the Old Republic went gold on July 9, 2003, with a release date of July 15.
+The Xbox version of Knights of the Old Republic went gold on July 9, 2003, with a release date of July 16.
 It sold 250,000 copies in the first four days of its release, making Knights of the Old Republic the fastest-selling Xbox game at the time of its release.
 Following the game's release, it was announced that free downloadable content would be available through Xbox Live at the end of the year.
 The PC version of the game went gold on November 11, 2003, and was released on November 18.
 It was re-released as part of the Star Wars: The Best of PC collection in 2006.

-The game was ported to Mac OS X by Aspyr and released in North America on September 7, 2004, and re-released digitally on Steam on May 14, 2012, for Mac OS X and PC.
+The game was ported to Mac OS X by Aspyr and released in North America on September 20, 2004, and re-released digitally on Steam on May 14, 2012, for Mac OS X and PC.
 The game was released for the iPad on May 30, 2013.
 The iPad version includes the Yavin Station DLC that was previously released for Xbox and PC.
 The game was released as DRM-free download on GoG.com in October 2014.

 The game was launched on Android's Google Play Store on December 22, 2014.
 In October 2017, Microsoft made the Xbox One console backward compatible with the Xbox version of the game, as part of a 13-game curated catalogue.
-On November 11, 2021 a Nintendo Switch version was released.
+On November 11, 2021, a Nintendo Switch version was released.